D3-jain/HP-Invisibility-Cloak/README.md

 * Using the mask obtained that represents the cloak area, obtain the remaining area of the frame as a mask using bitwise_not operator.
 * We pass in the pixel values of frame image in inverted mask and background image in cloak area mask using bitwise_and operator, because this will ensure that the unmasked area in both mask will not be affected during this operation.
 * Finally above obtained results are added equally using "addWeighted" operator and the finaly result is written as an avi file.
-This process continues to take place untill webcam returns False on cap.read() or a user enter "q" from his Keyboard.
+<br>This process continues to take place untill webcam returns False on cap.read() or a user enter "q" from his Keyboard.